 The Alzheimer’s Society have put together a blog of online activity ideas for people living with dementia, including puzzles and music playlists.

-The ThinkNinja app has been updated with specific COVID-19 content.
-This brings self-help knowledge and skills to children and young people (10-18 years old) who may be experiencing increased anxiety and stress during the crisis.
+The ThinkNinja app brings self-help knowledge and skills to children and young people (10-18 years old) who may be experiencing increased anxiety and stress.

 It can be hard to talk to children about the coronavirus.
 Author Virginia Dellow has written a story, ‘Bugsy Batty’ to help explain the changes they might be encountering.